panoply/qvp/readme.md

   // SCREEN INSTANCE GETTER

-  qvp.screen            // The screen instance
+  viewport.screen            // The screen instance
-  qvp.screen.id         // The screen id value
+  viewport.screen.id         // The screen id value
-  qvp.screen.query      // The media query value
+  viewport.screen.query      // The media query value
-  qvp.screen.active     // A boolean value indicating whether the viewport is active qvp.screen.oninit     // A Set list of methods to invoke oninit qvp.screen.onenter    // A Set list of methods to invoke onenter qvp.screen.onexit     // A Set list of methods to invoke onexit qvp.screen.onresize   // A Set list of methods to invoke when resizing
+  viewport.screen.active     // A boolean value indicating whether the viewport is active viewport.screen.oninit     // A Set list of methods to invoke oninit viewport.screen.onenter    // A Set list of methods to invoke onenter viewport.screen.onexit     // A Set list of methods to invoke onexit viewport.screen.onresize   // A Set list of methods to invoke when resizing

   // METHOD TRIGGERS

-  qvp.oninit()          // Calls all methods in screen.oninit Set (null if already invoked) qvp.onenter()         // Calls all methods in screen.onenter Set qvp.onexit()          // Calls all methods in screen.onexit Set
+  viewport.oninit()          // Calls all methods in screen.oninit Set (null if already invoked) viewport.onenter()         // Calls all methods in screen.onenter Set viewport.onexit()          // Calls all methods in screen.onexit Set
-  qvp.onresize()        // Calls all methods in screen.onresize Set
+  viewport.onresize()        // Calls all methods in screen.onresize Set

 })